About Vermont Lieutenant Governor Phil Scott

 According to the Vermont Constitution, the Lieutenant Governor has three statutory obligations:

 - Standing in for the Governor when the Governor is out of state;

 - Casting a tie-breaking vote in the Senate if necessary.

 In addition to these duties, Lt.
 Gov. Scott also launched a “Vermont Everyday Jobs” initiative, where he works a few hours in other people’s shoes.
-Since 2011, he has worked at 25 organizations around the state, from manufacturing to beekeeping to teaching second grade.
+Since 2011, he has worked at more than 25 organizations around the state, from manufacturing to beekeeping to teaching second grade.

 Outside of the State House, Lt.
 Gov. Scott is co-owner of DuBois Construction, an excavation company in Middlesex.
 His construction experience has been invaluable to the Legislature and to state government.
 As an example, after Tropical Storm Irene ravaged Vermont in 2011, Lt.
 Gov. Scott organized the removal and disposal of mobile homes around the state that had been destroyed by the flood, all at no cost to homeowners and without spending any taxpayer dollars.